LeonardoBai12/AstorMemory/README.md

 ## Nostalgic Features

-The game includes the original Pokémon music from the **Game Boy Color** version, played in the background to enhance the retro gaming experience.
+The game includes the original AI generated Astor music, played in the background to enhance the retro gaming experience.

 ## Demonstration (PT-BR)